Abhiwagh419/Abhiwagh419/README.md

 ## About

-I'm a Computer Engineering diploma student at Government Polytechnic Mumbai, and co-founder & CEO of **BlueHorizon**, where I'm building **InterVue** with my co-founder.
+I'm a Computer Engineering diploma student at Government Polytechnic Mumbai, and Co-founder & CEO of **BlueHorizon**.
 I design and ship complete systems — schema to deployment — favoring production-grade architecture over tutorial-style projects.

-- Building **InterVue** at BlueHorizon
+- Shipped **InterVue**, **QuickConcession**, and **TubeBrief AI** — full-stack, end to end
-- Shipped **QuickConcession** and **TubeBrief AI** solo, full-stack
+- Currently building a new project
 - Focused on backend architecture, secure auth design, and system design fundamentals
 - **wabhi2009@gmail.com**